Catering and Service Providers

 ADMIN - Order without event in Flexopus

-.
+As an administrator, you can create service orders by navigating to Dashboard > Service provider > New order.
 The service orders created by the administrators are always accepted by default, the limitation does not apply for these orders.
 Only the associated building limitation is checked here.

-: Select which service provider you would like to order from.
-Based on the selected building, you will see a shortlist of the available service providers.note for place (optional)
+Service provider: Select which service provider you would like to order from.
+Based on the selected building, you will see a shortlist of the available service providers.Order items: Select which items you wish to order from the selected service provider.Additional notes (optional): You can add a note for your order items.
+Such as: “deliver lactose-free products”, or “please deliver only vegan food”.

-the service provider order!
+Confirm the service provider order by clicking on Create order!

 Service orders overview

-Navigate as an administrator to Dashboard > Service providers > Service orders
+Navigate as an administrator to Dashboard > Service providers > Service orders to see the service orders.

 Here you can see all the service orders that were created by the users.
 You can see which order is pending and which order is active and approved.